How to Secure Your Online Accounts: Essential Cyber Hygiene

 Use a Secure Wi-Fi Connection

 When accessing your online accounts, make sure you’re using a secure Wi-Fi connection.
 Avoid public or unsecured networks, as they can be vulnerable to eavesdropping.
-Public Wi-Fi networks, such as those in cafes or airports, can be compromised by cybercriminals.
+Cybercriminals can compromise public Wi-Fi networks, such as those in cafes or airports.
 Using a virtual private network (VPN) on public networks can add an extra layer of security.

 Be Cautious with Security Questions